 Whether you call it the September equinox, autumnal equinox, or fall equinox, all three signal the first day of fall in the Northern Hemisphere.
 This year, the equinox falls on September 22.

 If your students are excited about cooler weather, autumn sports, or the countdown to the holiday season, capitalize on their interest with science and ELA first-day-of-fall activities for all grade bands.
+Plus, see how to kick off the new season with some help from our latest Luna AI-powered teacher tool: Lesson Planner.

 Why do we have seasons?
 What affects the amount of sunlight we get in different seasons?
 Help answer these questions and others your students might have with engaging science lessons: